w3f/polkadot-wiki/docs/build-parachains-rococo.md

 2020-08-26 14:46:34 Parachain Account: 5Ec4AhNv5ArwGxtngtW8qcVgzpCAu8nokvnh6vhtvvFkJtpq
 ```

-Then from the Alice's account on the Relay chain, she is able to send some amount to parachain 200's
+Then from the Alice's account on the Relay Chain, she is able to send some amount to parachain 200's
 depository.

 ![rococo lateral transfer](assets/rococo/rococo-lateral-transfer.png)